Skip to main navigation Skip to search Skip to main content

 Biography

 Jo Lindsay is Professor of Sociology in the School of Social Sciences (SoSS).
-Prof Lindsay is a leading sociologist in the fields of sustainability, consumption, families and households.
+Prof Lindsay is a sociologist in the fields of sustainability, consumption, families and households.
 Jo is currently working on several collaborative projects.
-She is researching household innovation and the transition to the low waste city (ARC DP).
-Jo is leading the social research stream as part of the ARC research hub for value-added processing of underutilised carbon waste.
-She is also working with colleagues in the Monash Urban Transformations Network on sustainability and walkability in Asian cities.
+She leads the multi-disciplinary project 'Empowering households in resource-efficient sustainability transitions' - a collaboration between Monash, RMIT and University of Manchester (ARC DP26).
+Jo is also leading the social research stream as part of the ARC research hub for value-added processing of underutilised carbon waste

 Jo is passionate about building and supporting research partnerships, research innovation and working with partners and communities to solve complex problems.

-Prof Jo Lindsay is president of the International Sociological Association RC24 Environment and Society and co-lead of the Climate and Sustainability Cluster in the School of Social Sciences at Monash.
+Prof Jo Lindsay is President of the International Sociological Association RC24 Environment and Society

 Research interests